 L. rhamnosus GG

-We hope that these two posts helped clear up any confusion!
-What questions do you have about probiotics?
+We hope these posts explain the difference between prebiotics vs probiotics!
+What questions do you have about prebiotics vs probiotics?

 McCandlish is a registered dietitian nutritionist (RDN) who joined the Nutricia team in 2010.
 He has years of experience at Nutricia following food allergy research, working with Neocate products, talking with Neocate families and learning about the science behind Neocate and food allergies.
 Rob has two nephews who both used Neocate for their cow milk allergies!